 Often, owners receive little to no help from their resort.
-If you missed the rescission period and the resort will not take it back, you will likely have to do the heavy lifting yourself.
+If you missed the rescission period and the resort will not take it back, you may have to do the heavy lifting yourself.
 One option that timeshare companies recommend is selling your timeshare.
 However, they fail to mention how complicated reselling them can be.

 First, you need to find out whether reselling your timeshare is even an option.
 What are the deciding criteria?
 It typically comes down to whether or not you are still paying off your timeshare mortgage loan payment.
-You will not be eligible for the resale market until you pay off the loan.
+You will not be eligible for the resale market until you repay the loan.

 By selling your timeshare, it's nearly impossible to make back what you originally paid.
 However, it can finally end future expenses, such as those dreadful maintenance fees.
 Unfortunately, for many, that's more than enough.

 An alternative option timeshare companies give clients is to rent their units out to others for a profit.
 Timeshare salespeople claim that you will make enough money to cover your mortgage costs and other timeshare fees by renting it out.
 The truth is that while renting it out can help to lighten the financial hardship, it is often minimal help.
 If you want to keep your timeshare ownership but need help covering the expenses, listing it for rent may help.

 Unfortunately, the timeshare exit strategies listed thus far are not too promising.
 Rescinding your timeshare or giving it back to the resort will only work under certain circumstances.
 Selling and renting out your timeshare often delivers disappointing results.